vlingo/xoom-lattice/CONTRIBUTING.md

-## How to contribute to the vlingo/lattice
+## How to contribute to the VLINGO XOOM Lattice

 #### **Did you find a bug?**